MadhulikaSingh02/mypixijsmongoDB/README.md

-# A small project to read data from mongoDB and draw using pixi
+# A nodejs server that reads data from mongoDB and draws using p polygon using pixi
 To run

 ```npm install```